DSIA

 Information Domain

-A set of modeled information behavior that includes properties, attributes, and base information.
+A set of modeled information behaviors consisting of properties, attributes, and base information.

 Information Environment

-A set of modeled information behavior that includes one or more information domains.
+A set of modeled information behaviors that include one or more information domains.

 Information Overload